 Oregon Chafee Education and Training Grant for Former Foster Youth

-The Oregon Department of Human Services Independent Living Program provides Chafee Education grants of $2,500 to help current or former foster care youth with postsecondary education and training.
+The Oregon Department of Human Services Independent Living Program provides Chafee Education grants to help current or former foster care youth with postsecondary education and training.